Skip to content Skip to sidebar Skip to footer

 • Sealer application.

 The sealer is layered on the stain to protect the stain and to build the film layer.
 The first sealer is needed to protect the stain as preparation for the glaze application.
 Apply the sealer by spray wet coat overall.
 Let the sealer dry and sand the sealer to make smooth surface.
-Use the #280 or #320 grade stearated sandpaper and sand to the entire surface of sealer coat.
+Use the #280 or #320 grade stearate sandpaper and sand to the entire surface of sealer coat.
 Make sure we get the smooth surface at the overall surface.
 The rough surfaces will absorb more glaze and make dark or blotchy color.

 • Glaze application